wdullaer/MaterialDateTimePicker/README.md

 dpd.setThemeDark(true);
 ```

-* `setAccentColor(String color)` and `setAccentColor(int color)`
+* `setAccentColor(String eventColor)` and `setAccentColor(int eventColor)`
 Set the accentColor to be used by the Dialog.
-The String version parses the color out using `Color.parseColor()`.
+The String version parses the eventColor out using `Color.parseColor()`.
 The int version requires a ColorInt bytestring.
-It will explicitly set the color to fully opaque.
+It will explicitly set the eventColor to fully opaque.

 * `TimePickerDialog` `setTitle(String title)`
 Shows a title at the top of the `TimePickerDialog`